-- 9.3 HCC's LTP4 sets out its intentions to designate a number of urban areas as Sustainable Travel Towns.
+- 6.3 HCC's LTP4 sets out its intentions to designate a number of urban areas as Sustainable Travel Towns.
 Within these areas, comprehensive packages of schemes and behaviour change initiatives aimed at achieving a significant modal shift to non-car modes, demand management, and a reduction in single occupancy car use will be considered.
 Implementation is scalable with flexibility over timescales, level of mode shift targeted and package composition.
-Sustainable Travel Towns provide the potential for greater housing density and car free development, and could support the future delivery and development of local land use plans. - 9.4 Stevenage has submitted an initial bid to become a designated Sustainable Travel Town.
+Sustainable Travel Towns provide the potential for greater housing density and car free development, and could support the future delivery and development of local land use plans. - 6.4 Stevenage will bid to become a designated Sustainable Travel Town.
 The detailed criteria for any settlement to be included in the Sustainable Travel Towns programme will be subject to further local discussion, to ensure that the town has the full support of key stakeholders and the wider community.
-For Stevenage, it is considered this Strategy goes some way towards demonstrating the Council's commitment towards sustainable travel and implementing change within the Borough. - 9.5 If the Stevenage application is successful, the schemes to be delivered by the STT programme will be selected through discussions between HCC and SBC utilising evidential studies including the HCC North Central Growth and Transport Plan, the SBC Local Cycling and Walking Infrastructure Plan, the SBC Cycle Strategy, and this Transport Strategy. - 9.6 HCC will be responsible for developing a delivery programme for each project involved and both councils will explore funding opportunities.
-It is expected that external funding will be sought to delivery many of the schemes with officers from HCC and SBC working together to identify and bid for suitable funding opportunities in addition to funding from existing HCC and SBC budgets.
+For Stevenage, it is considered this Strategy goes some way towards demonstrating the Council's commitment towards sustainable travel and implementing change within the Borough.

 Action Deadline Who?
-Potential funding sources Nomination of Stevenage as a Sustainable Travel Town 2019 SBC - Planning No budget implications Inclusion of Stevenage on the STT programme Nov 2019 HCC Delivery of Stevenage Sustainable Travel Town programme: 2019-20 HCC & SBC Select schemes for the STT programme Develop a delivery plan Submit bids for funding and arrange Council departmental works Adoption of Stevenage as a Sustainable Travel Town 2019 HCC SBC & HCC - future departmental budgets Future external funding opportunities Expected S106/CIL income
+Potential funding sources Nomination of Stevenage as a Sustainable Travel Town 2019 SBC - Planning No budget implications Determination of applications against criteria 2019 НСС Adoption of Stevenage as a Sustainable Travel Town 2019 HCC SBC - future departmental budgets Expected S106/CIL income HCC